Staffing: Mrs C Hilton (Head of PHSE and Citizenship), Miss A Blythe (PSHE and Citizenship Learning Assistant) and all staff as contributors

-Effective PHSCE and Citizenship should develop personal, social and moral responsibility, along with an understanding of Careers and financial planning.
+Effective PHSE and Citizenship should develop personal, social and moral responsibility, along with an understanding of Careers and financial planning.
 Citizenship encourages respect of cultural diversity and identities and addresses issues relating to social justice, human rights, community cohesion and global interdependence.
 They will empower pupils to make a difference to not only their own lives but also the lives of others both locally and globally.
 At Bury Church of England High School we want pupils to become fulfilled, self-motivated, responsible and caring members of society.
-Our PHSCE and Citizenship programme will encourage pupils to consider their own strengths and weaknesses and reflect on the world around them to make informed choices.
+Our PHSE and Citizenship programme will encourage pupils to consider their own strengths and weaknesses and reflect on the world around them to make informed choices.
 Pupils are encouraged to act in a caring and Christian manner, realising the worth of every individual, including themselves, in the eyes of God.

 - successful and independent learners who enjoy learning and making progress but also develop the skills and knowledge required to make informed and sensible judgements